 The faster you can get up after a slide tackle, the better.
 The most considerable risk of your slide tackle comes now since you still need to rise to be able to control the ball entirely.

 Now that you have the ball, you want to decrease the odds of the opponent regaining control of the ball.
-Do so by quickening your pace.
+Do so by quickening your pace and dribble the ball.
 Then you can continue with your game plan.

 The game of soccer is highly entertaining, fun, and challenging.
 A slide tackle is an example of this.
 However, there are some factors that you should keep in mind to reduce the odds of injury and earning a penalty.
 Always keep these tips in mind when slide tackling an opposing player.